 American Cancer Society Recommendations

 There are few risks associated with virtual colonoscopy.
-The air in your colon may make you feel bloated, but the feeling should dissipate once you pass the air from your body.
-Rarely, some patients have a negative reaction to the contrast agent.
+The air released into your colon may make you feel bloated.
+But the feeling should dissipate once you pass the air from your body.
+Rarely, some patients have a negative reaction to the contrast agent, which highlights your large intestine.
 Though uncommon, mild reactions can include:

 - stomach cramps

-Moderate to severe responses to the contrast agent, though rare, resemble an allergic reaction and may include:
+Moderate to severe responses to the contrast agent, though rare, resemble an allergic reaction.
+These responses may include:

 - hives or itching